 Licensure Facts to Follow

 States are expanding the umbrella of professional protection beyond the scope of its original intent.
 The intent of a license was and should be to prevent people without the formal education from practicing medicine.
-The unfortunate side effect of expanding the scope of protection for Licensed Dieticians is that it eliminates job opportunities for semi-skilled workers.
+The unfortunate side effect of expanding the scope of protection for Licensed Dietitians is that it eliminates job opportunities for semi-skilled workers.

 Having rules as to what constitutes a safe diet is a much better way to protect the public from harm than requiring a license to write a simple weight loss or muscle gain diet.
 Having credentialing and education is important but we need to separate what a technician level nutritionist can do what a higher skilled licensed professional can do.